 South Padre is already a major tourist destination for hundreds of thousands of visitors each year.
 That means there are a large amount of attractions catering to tourists.

-Schlitterbahn — the world’s most famous water park — has a location on the island.
+Schlitterbahn — the world’s most famous water park — built a location on the island before it was recently sold to another party.
 The waters around the island offer opportunities for everything from fishing to jet skiing to sailing.
 There are also opportunities for nature lovers such as bird watching, a rescue center for sea turtles, and dolphin watching.

 While some ports have to quickly add on the capacity to entertain a shipful (or several) of tourists, the island already has capacity in place.